RISC-OS-Community/DME-Core/CONTRIBUTING.md

 * Start adding your changes
   - Where applicable stick to RISC OS Style guide
     - If you don't have the guide and would lik eto get your copy you can fin dinfo/help [here](https://www.riscosopen.org/wiki/documentation/show/Style%20Guide)
+  - Also please have a look at the Programming Conventions hosted on RISCOS.info, [click here to read them](http://www.riscos.info/index.php/Programming_Conventions)
   - Make sure you keep the documentation and code comments up-to-date with your changes
 * When done with your changes add them to your local git using: `git add ./what-you-chaged`
 * Commit your changes using: `git commit -m "commit message"`